Our-Dream-Company/Your_finance_helper/README.md

 ## Main page

-In this application, you can see the records of your income / expenses in a readable form by sections, categories and names of the operation.
-You can see the balance from the beginning of the month to the current date.
-You can also see information in the period of interest by dates.
+In this application, you can see:

+- Records of your income / expenses in a readable form by sections, categories and names of the operation.
+- Balance from the beginning of the month to the current date.
+- Information in the period of interest by dates.

 When user see this page first time, the following information will be displayed in front of him:
 ![](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/images/5_main_page.jpg)